Raspberry Pi 4

 • Find the “Wireless Network” option on the left to choose the network.

-• Open a terminal and run the command ifconfig to get your current IP address.
+• Open a terminal and run the command ifconfig to find the current IP address.

-• Open ARC, and click on “Connection configuration” option.
+• Open ARC, and click on the “Connection configuration” option.

 • Refresh the “Available Devices” list.
-The IP address of your Raspberry Pi should appear on the list.
+The IP address of the Raspberry Pi should appear on the list.

-• Note: If it does not come up, make sure the ats_gateway and agm_server commands are still running.
+• If it does not appear, please ensure the ats_gateway and agm_server commands are still running.

 Running an AudioReach Usecase

-• Connect your headphones/other audio device to the audio port on your Raspberry Pi.
+• Connect an external audio device (such as speakers or headphones) to the audio port of the Raspberry Pi.

-• Open a third terminal window and run the below command to start the playback usecase:
+• Open another terminal window and run the below command to start the playback usecase:

 agmplay /[path_to_audio_file]/<clip_name>.wav -D 100 -d 100 -i PCM_RT_PROXY-RX-2